Exitsipo

 Also known as Initial Public Offering, Going Public, IPO Exit

-An IPO (initial public offering) is the first sale of a private company's shares to public investors on a stock exchange, executed through an SEC-registered S-1 filing in the US.
-It is the highest-multiple but lowest-frequency venture exit path, accounting for roughly 3.7% of VC-backed exit deal count in 2024 but about 42% of exit value.
+An IPO (initial public offering) is the first sale of a private company's shares to public investors on a stock exchange, executed through a registration statement filed with the relevant securities regulator.
+It is the highest-multiple but lowest-frequency venture exit path: it produces a small share of exits by count and a much larger share by dollar value.

 In depth